-- IB English A courses are English first language and focus on textual analysis - IB English B is a second language course and focuses on developing language knowledge and skills. - Students can not take IB English B after sitting IGCSE English 1st Language.
-They must continue to IB English A - Students usually need C1 level (FCE grade A or CAE pass) to continue to English A - For students who are planning to study a technical subject at university, IB English B may be an appropriate option for IB.
+- IB English A courses are English first language and focus on textual analysis. - IB English B is a second language course and focuses on developing language knowledge and skills. - Students usually need C1 level (FCE grade A or CAE pass) to continue to English A. - For students who are planning to study a technical subject at university, IB English B may be an appropriate option for IB.